allefnoob/dayz_dual_debug_monitor/README.md

 ##Instructions

-NB: These instructions assume you already know how to unpack your mission.pbo, if not please Google for more information.
+NB: These instructions assume you already know how to unpack your mission.pbo. <br/>If not please Google for more information.

 * Create a folder called Custom in your mission folder.
 * Copy your compiles.sqf from your dayz_code\init folder to the custom folder you just created.